 See more trip photos here.

-From Scree to Granite Rocks
+Traversing Scree and Granite Rocks

 As I neared the top of Little Heart Lake, the big rocks slowly turned into granite slabs.
 The small ponds and the slabs reminded me of the Robin Lakes area.
 It was the most enjoyable part of the traverse.